 The effect of the SWC measures on Songotra cowpea height at flowering at the onstation and on-farm (Northern and Upper East Region) are presented in Table 4.2.
-Analysis of variance showed no significant difference in Songotra cowpea height between the different SWC measures in on-station and on-farm (Northern and Upper East Region) trials.
+Analysis of variance showed no significant difference in Songotra cowpea height

+East Region) trials.